RAPTOR: Practical Numerical Profiling of Scientific Applications: : a Floating-Point Profiling Tool

 \paragraph{Preserving Compiler Optimizations} The stage of the optimization pipeline in which the pass runs dictates how closely the truncated operations match the optimized version of the \flop{}.
 Compilers have various optimizations that affect \fp{} computation, e.g., vectorization or fusion.
 However, they can only handle operations they are aware of.
 For example, in \cref{lst:raptor_pass_op_mode_before}a, the code contains \fp{} arithmetic and a \texttt{sqrt} call to the libc math library, both of which are known to the optimizer, so it can treat them appropriately.
-However, once the code has been transformed (\cref{lst:raptor_usage_and_transformation}a) into calls into our runtime, the optimizer no longer understands the semantics of the operation and no further \flop{} optimization is possible.
+However, once the code has been transformed to call into our runtime (\cref{lst:raptor_pass_op_mode_after}), the optimizer no longer understands the semantics of the operation and no further \flop{} optimization is possible.

-Ideally, our pass would run after generic \fp{} optimizations are done to preserve as many compiler optimizations as possible.
+Ideally, our pass would run after all generic \fp{} optimizations are done to preserve as many compiler optimizations as possible.
 However, due to current limitations (see \cref{sec:limits})\done{enzyme? just not enough time to implement? can we get details?}, we are not able to handle vectorized instructions, which means we opt to run our pass before the vectorization passes.

 \paragraph{Linking} If a call to a function with no definition is encountered while attempting to truncate, we are not able to instrument any operations inside it.
 For this reason, we configure the compiler(s) to use link-time optimizations (LTO), which merges all LLVM modules from different files into one file.
-We run our pass after the merge, which allows us to analyze the entire call graph\footnote{Calls to pre-compiled external libraries will be ignored and we emit a warning.}, see \cref{fig:raptor-overview}.
+We run our pass after the merge, which allows us to analyze the entire call graph,\footnote{Calls to pre-compiled external libraries are ignored and \tool{} emits a warning.} see \cref{fig:raptor-overview}.